tailhook/zerogw/examples/tabbedchat/README.rst

 scaled.
 But you need to turn sockets into tcp ones to scale it to multiple machines, and also fix redis config which is awfully slow for testing purposes.

+You can also find this chat online at http://tabbedchat.zerogw.com

 Hacking Remarks
 ---------------